-If you’re heading for the coast, Alajuela’s a great alternative to stopping in Costa Rica’s capital city, and at only 3 km away from Juan Santamaria International Airport it is quicker and cheaper to get to than San Jose too.
+If you’re heading for the coast, Alajuela is a great alternative to stopping in Costa Rica’s capital city, and at only 3 km away from Juan Santamaria International Airport, it's also quicker and cheaper to reach than San Jose.

-Known as the City of Mangoes because of its abundance of mango trees, Alajuela is not a tourist destination as such, although it certainly has all the amenities and services you would expect and need.
-It is a reasonably small town and there isn’t a huge amount to see in the town itself, although it you’re spending a day or two here there are a few sights to keep you occupied.
+Known as the "City of Mangoes" (not surprisingly, because of its abundance of mango trees), Alajuela is not a tourist destination as such, although it certainly has all the amenities and services you would expect and need.
+It is a reasonably small town and, truth be told, there isn’t a huge amount to see and do; however, for dental tourists coming here to saving potentially thousands of dollars, a lack of exciting attractions shouldn't be a dealbreaker

-In common with any decent-sized town, Alajuela has its fair share of restaurants, bars, clubs and other entertainments, so the fact that it’s not a tourist destination in itself doesn’t mean it is has nothing to offer, either for a night out or to pass the time in the daylight hours.
+In common with any decent-sized town, Alajuela has its fair share of restaurants, bars, clubs and other entertainment options, so the fact that it’s not a tourist destination in itself doesn’t mean it is has nothing to offer, either for a night out or to pass the time in the daylight hours.

 Alajuela is almost in the center of Costa Rica, 54 miles (87 km) to the northwest of San Jose.

 Easy access: As affordable dental care becomes increasingly harder to come by in many countries, such as the US and Canada, dental tourism is a viable alternative to those who want to combine their dental care with a trip abroad.
 Costa Rica is a popular vacation destination where savvy patients can save thousands of dollars on expensive dental procedures, like All-on-4s.